 Yoga is about so much more than flexibility and strength, it’s about more than breathing and relaxation too but they are a good place to start.

-When I first started attending yoga classes about nine years ago, I couldn’t arch my back to roll along my spine let alone do a shoulderstand.
+When I first started attending yoga classes about 14 years ago, I couldn’t arch my back to roll along my spine let alone do a shoulderstand.
 A long term condition was starting to limit my range of motion and affect my strength.
 Slowly, slowly, over many years, I started to see the importance of standing still and I watched my body respond, felt it opening up and learning to relax.

 Inspired by how quietly yoga had become important in my life I went to India to further my practise and knew I wanted to share it with others.